 Register for a R.A.D.
 Class

-Register by emailing the Program Coordinator, Tina Lamb, at firstname.lastname@example.org or by calling the University of Florida Police Department’s Community Services Division at (352) 392-1409.
-Please provide your name, email address, phone number, and which class dates you would like to attend.
+Register by emailing the Program Coordinator, Tina Lamb, at firstname.lastname@example.org and please provide her with your name, email address, phone number, and which class dates you would like to attend.

 R.A.D. is the largest network of its kind with over 11,000 Instructors receiving training in our systems to date.
 These Instructors teach at various colleges, universities, and municipal law enforcement agencies as well as various other community organizations internationally.
 R.A.D. has trained more than 900,000 women since the program began in 1989.